-Ad inventory has been slower to sell than years past, according to Adweek, but is still performing well.
+Ad inventory was slower to sell than years past, but still virtually sold out, with many spots going to first-timers.
 This small sign of positivity is something the ad industry wasn’t sure would materialize after everything that’s happened since LIV.
 But, while the still-high price tags make 2021 look like a normal year for Big Game advertising, it by no means is.
 Brands always try to craft ads that will resonate with something deep in the psyche of American consumers, but that’s easier said than done following 2020.

 Meet Your Audience

-- Living a life full of excitement, novelties, and challenges
+- Stimulation – living a life full of excitement, novelties, and challenges

 As for the products they buy, the Resonate Ignite Platform™ shows these consumers have the following purchase drivers:

-In their free time, compared to the average American, they are:
+In their free time, compared to the average American, these folks are:

-- 25% more likely to cite Asics as one of their top brands, a runner favorite
+- 62% more likely to cite Asics as one of their top brands, 38% for Patagonia

 Sports fan are active?
 Groundbreaking, we know, but still a good reminder for brands in this category to play up the perks of an active lifestyle.